thomet/thomet.github.io/_posts/2023-05-26-thomet-readme.md

 * I can be a little impetuous and impatient and want to push things along at a fast pace
 * I can become bored as soon as the project becomes routine or loses its intellectual curiosity
 * Some people can quickly find my open-minded way of sharing my attitude to the situation annoying
-* I'm thinking with the help of speaking

 ## How can I help you?